Inside LA - The Los Angeles Lowdown

 The name of Beverly Hills is synonymous with Los Angeles and the movie-star lifestyle.
 There probably isn’t a single visitor to Southern California who hasn’t heard of this small city, nestled on the slopes of the Santa Monica mountains, in the LA suburbs.
 It forms one of the four pillars of the city’s praetorian glamor guard, along with Hollywood, Santa Monica and Malibu – although Hollywood is part of Los Angeles, whereas the other three are separate cities.
 Of that quartet Beverly Hills has cornered the market when it comes to Stars’ Houses tours though.
 Much as visitors to Paris often make a beeline for the Champs Elysée, LA tourists will frequently want to do what’s now branded as a “celebrity homes tour”.

 If you live in Los Angeles – as I do – then you know that these tours are considered a joke here (fairly or not).
 If we ever did a tour we know that we wouldn’t actually see any of these houses.
-Mostly we’d just see large hedges, unfriendly security guards and a fair bit of traffic.
+Mostly we’d just see large hedges, unfriendly security guards and a lot of traffic.
 At best we might catch a glimpse of a roof, through the foliage, and spot some of the house staff coming or going.
-Finally, there’s no doubt in our minds that none of the famous people that we’d be told live in the houses actually does live there.
+Finally, there’s no doubt in our minds that none of the famous people that we’d be told live in the houses do in fact actually live there.
 That’s mainly because rich people don’t buy property according to the limits of a tour bus driver’s itinerary.
 Los Angeles is big and there are many lovely and expensive neighborhoods.
 A wealthy person is really spoilt for choice here.

 However, the lure of the “celebrity lifestyle” is strong.
 As one tour company puts it: